zhuang-li/AL-SP/README.md

-## Active learning selection methods used in "On Robustness of Prompt-based Semantic Parsing with Large Pre-trained Language Model: An Empirical Study on Codex"
+## Active learning selection methods used in "On Robustness of Prompt-based Semantic Parsing with Large Pre-trained Language Model: An Empirical Study on Codex" in EACL 2023

 ```angular2html
 @article{zhuo2023robustness,